spatialos/gdk-for-unity/docs/modules/deployment-launcher/overview.md

 The Deployment Launcher uses the Runtime version override in your `GdkToolsConfiguration.json` file or the default Runtime version if the override is not set.
 To change which Runtime version the Deployment Launcher uses:

-1. Select the edit button next to the "Runtime Version" label to open the Gdk Tools Configuration window.
+1. Select the edit button next to the **Runtime Version** label to open the Gdk Tools Configuration window.
-2. Set the "Runtime Version Override" field to your desired value.
+2. Set the **Runtime Version Override** field to your desired value.
-3. Select "Save" at the top of the GDK Tools Configuration Window.
+3. Select **Save** at the top of the GDK Tools Configuration Window.

 <img src="{{assetRoot}}assets/modules/deployment-launcher/edit-runtime-version-button.png" style="margin: 0 auto; width: auto; display: block;" />